-Dionaea aren't terribly picky about the medium you use.
-Perhaps the easiest medium to use is simply pure, unenriched (NO Miracle-Gro!) peat moss or long fiber sphagnum moss.
-Peat moss is typically sold in large bales at most retailers that carry potting soil.
-It seems that the most widely accepted medium to use when potting Venus fly traps is a 1:1 mix (in terms of volume) of peat and perlite.
-When choosing a brand of peat moss, any type will do as long as it isn't enriched.
-Be sure to avoid brands like Miracle-Gro and Scott's because they contain fertilizer that will burn the roots of your plant and eventually kill it.
+The most widely accepted medium to use when potting Venus flytraps is a 1:1 mix (in terms of volume) of peat and perlite.
+When choosing a brand of peat moss, any type will do as long as it isn’t enriched.

-A 1:1 mix of peat and perlite is commonly referred to as the “standard” CP (carnivorous plant) mix, because most all carnivorous plants grow well in this medium.
-Many growers like to use the standard CP mix and then top it off of long-fibered sphagnum moss to prevent the perlite from floating to the top.
-I found that the perlite has a strong tendency to float to the top of the mix if it is exposed to heavy rains.
+A 1:1 mix of peat and perlite is commonly referred to as the “standard” CP (carnivorous plant) mix because most carnivorous plants grow well in this medium.
+Many growers like to use the standard CP mix and then top it off of long-fibered sphagnum moss.
+This prevents the perlite from floating to the top.
+When exposed to heavy rains, perlite has a strong tendency to float to the top of the soil.

 Mixing the soil

 Choose an adequately large container that will allow you to mix the peat and perlite without spilling it.
-A five gallon bucket works well.
+A five-gallon bucket works well.

-Lastly, add some distilled water and mix
+Lastly, add some distilled water and mix.

-Choosing a pot for your Venus fly trap
+Choosing a pot for your Venus flytrap

 Venus flytraps prefer to have a pot with good vertical depth so that their roots have room to grow.
-Venus fly traps can be grown in anything from short 2 inch pots all the way up to pots as big as they come.
-I find that pots between 4 inches and 5 inches in depth are most commonly used.
-But in general, the deeper the pot, the better it will be for your pet Venus fly trap.
+Venus flytraps can be grown in anything from short 2-inch pots all the way up to pots as big as they come.
+Pots between 4 inches and 5 inches in depth are most commonly used.
+But in general, the deeper the pot, the better it will be for your pet Venus flytrap.

-Plastic pots are easy to find, cheap and will work well for Dionaea.
+Plastic pots are easy to find, cheap and will work well for Venus flytraps.
 However, most plastic pots are dark in color and therefore absorb heat.
 Given the fact that they aren’t insulated, the soil temperature can rise and fall quickly in the pot.
 Having said that, I’ve used these pots successfully and my plants did well.
 But when I made the switch to insulated pots, the difference in their health was noticeable.

 One term that you’ll need to know before we start is rhizome.
 The rhizome of your plant is the white bulb-like part that’s just below the soil, but above the black roots.
-It’s the area that all of the leaves on your Venus fly trap originate from and where the plant stores energy.
+It’s the area that all of the leaves on your Venus flytrap originate from and where the plant stores energy.
 With that term defined, let’s get started!